SusannaManca/Python-1.1/README.md

 find \
 HTML Attributes \
 Navigable String \
-Downloading And Scraping The Contents Of A Web
+Downloading And Scraping The Contents Of A Web \
+Data Engineering \
+Data Engineering Process \
+Working with different file formats \
+Data Analysis